jaredhuling/oem/cran-comments.md

 ## Update for 'oem'

-* Added more flexible specification of lambda.
+* Added more flexible specification of lambda tuning parameter.
 * Version change: 2.0.5 -> 2.0.6

 ## Test environments